 - Juice Your Speed: If there’s one thing that will leave even the best marketing strategy dead in the water, it’s a slow load speed.
 This is even more true for the mobile consumer.
 You have exactly 3 seconds before visitors are going to back out because your site is taking too long to load.
-Smart businesses are devoting separate pages to mobile users that are optimized for load speed and ease of use on mobile devices.
+That’s why smart businesses are transferring their websites to faster hosting providers and devoting separate pages to mobile users that are optimized for load speed and ease of use on mobile devices.

 - Expect Live Video to Soar: It’s no secret that video is where it’s at in marketing.
 Maybe you’re even a little tired of hearing about it.
 Well, it’s not going anywhere, but it is changing.
 Live video content, which is already hot, is going to continue to soar this year.
 Get your business in on the action by hosting live video events such as grand openings, product launches, special events and live Q&A.